Keyboard shortcuts

 Besides fixing bugs, new versions of dependencies also usually come with new features and sometimes better performance.
 For that reason, it is usually advisable to not fall behind too far in terms of which version is being used.

-There is some tooling in the Rust world which can check for outdated dependencies automatically.
+There is some tooling in the Rust ecosystem which can check for outdated dependencies automatically.
 This can be used as a maintenance task or a periodic CI job.

 Note